 - Addressing high levels of unmet need for vulnerable groups including increased access to appropriate services.

 - Engagement with primary care to increase opportunities for early intervention, address multiple morbidity and reduce potentially preventable hospitalisations.

 - Integrated models to respond to urgent and unmet needs of hard to reach groups, improve effectiveness and reduce system fragmentation.

 Across the State, PHN staff are actively engaged in identifying needs and gaps through their participation in local networks, events and regional alcohol and drug management planning strategies.

-WAPHA has recently commissioned services and projects to improve health outcomes for vulnerable groups, including those experiencing problems with alcohol and drugs and mental illness.
-In line with the goal of improved integration WAPHA hosted a networking session to bring together key service providers, many for the first time.
+WAPHA has commissioned services and projects to improve health outcomes for vulnerable groups, including those experiencing problems with alcohol and drugs and mental illness.
+In line with the goal of improved integration we hosted networking sessions to bring together key service providers, many for the first time.

 Representatives from a range of organisations and partnerships provided a brief update on planned activities and key priorities.

 Events supported the creation of connections and sought to identify opportunities for collaboration and leverage of similar processes such as co design, capacity building and engagement.

 WAPHA AOD MH Stakeholder Networking Session 31 May 2017